Skip to main content

 Reboot Reasons for HardFaults

-For Nordic devices, the issue of obtaining reboot reasons when using TF-M is resolved.
-As of this writing, the fix is in nRF Connect SDK v2.6.0.
+For Nordic devices, the issue of obtaining reboot reasons when using TF-M is resolved in nRF Connect SDK v2.6.0.
 When a fault occurs from non-secure code, Zephyr fault handlers will be called and in turn, the Memfault fault handlers.
 This feature is enabled by default with the Kconfig flag CONFIG_TFM_ALLOW_NON_SECURE_FAULT_HANDLING=y.

 Example projects are provided both by Memfault and Nordic: